Intimate-Partner Violence and Stalking Typologies

 The 2004 validation study (Campbell, Webster, Koziol-McLain and colleagues, 11 US cities) found DA scores significantly higher in IPV-femicide cases versus matched survivors, with a receiver operating characteristic AUC of 0.67 to 0.72.
 Subsequent analyses extended validation to US African American, Puerto Rican, and immigrant samples (Glass, Eden, Bloom and Perrin 2010).

-Non-fatal strangulation deserves specific attention: McQuown, Glass et al. (2016) found a fourfold elevation in femicide risk following non-fatal strangulation during IPV.
+Non-fatal strangulation deserves specific attention: Glass et al. (2008) found a greater than sevenfold elevation in femicide risk following non-fatal strangulation during IPV (OR 7.48, 95% CI 4.53-12.35 for completed homicide).
 Multiple US states have enacted dedicated non-fatal strangulation felony statutes in response.
-In India, non-fatal strangulation would typically be charged under BNS § 117(4) (injury endangering life), which underscores the importance of explicit documentation of injury mechanism in the medico-legal certificate.
+In India, non-fatal strangulation would typically be charged under BNS § 117(4) (injury endangering life), which makes explicit documentation essential of injury mechanism in the medico-legal certificate.

 The DA has been widely adopted in the US, Canada, and Australia.
 In the UK, the SafeLives DASH (Domestic Abuse, Stalking and Honour-Based Violence) Risk Identification Checklist draws on overlapping factors and feeds multi-agency risk assessment conference (MARAC) processes.
 No Hindi or major Indian-language validation study of the DA has been published; India's PWDVA Protection Officers work without a nationally validated structured risk instrument, a gap given NCRB-documented femicide rates.